evelynngoh/evelynngoh/README.md

 # 👋 Hi, I’m Evelyn Goh Yuan Qi
-I'm currently a first year student studying Bachelor of Computer Science in Data Engineering at Universiti Teknologi Malaysia(UTM).
+I'm currently a third year student studying Bachelor of Computer Science in Data Engineering at Universiti Teknologi Malaysia(UTM).
 I decided on this degree because I'm interested in computer science and it has great job possibilities going forward.

 **🔗Link for [e-portfolio website](https://evelyngoh.netlify.app/)**

 **About me😉**
-- I'm 19 years old
+- I'm 22 years old
 - I'm from Kuching,Sarawak
 - I love to watch movies, reading and listening to music during my leisure time.